openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Response

 Every OpenID4VP Authorization Request results in a response being provided through the W3C Digital Credentials API.
-The response is an instance of the `DigitalCredential` Credential interface, as defined in [@!w3c.digital_credentials_api], and the OpenID4VP Authorization Response parameters as defined for the Response Type are represented as an object within the `data` attribute.
+The response is an instance of the `DigitalCredential` interface, as defined in [@!w3c.digital_credentials_api], and the OpenID4VP Authorization Response parameters as defined for the Response Type are represented as an object within the `data` attribute.

 The following is a non-normative example of processing an unsigned OpenID4VP response that could be received from the W3C Digital Credentials API: